Resources

 • This calls for self-awareness and self-reflection on what someone is experiencing – what is happening – a process.

 • Why” questions elicit the justification, reason, motivation, cause, or meaning of something.
-Use it to search for a reason, but use caution when asking “why” to someone who is angry or depressed because they will give you all the reasons to justify why they are feeling that way, which will in turn prolong that emotional state.
+Use it to search for a reason, but use caution when asking “why” to someone angry or depressed because they will give you all the reasons to justify why they are feeling that way, which will in turn prolong that emotional state.
 Asking someone why keeps them in the state that they are in.
-Why questions can sometimes lead to defensiveness, as it often invites a justification or rationalization for someone’s behavior.
+“Why” questions can sometimes lead to defensiveness, as they often invite a justification or rationalization for someone’s behavior.

 • Why did you do x?